iamWebLuk/Chat_App/README.md

 We decided to use this Message Broker because, it was part of our Course at the University and is state-of-the-art The protocol is AMQP and the exchange type is direct for a simpler overview.

-Whenever a user is writing a message, the message broker queues it into the message queue and then all the user in the same queue are getting the messages one by one
+Whenever a user is writing a message(producer), the message broker queues it into the message queue and then all the user in the same queue (consumers) are getting the messages one by one

-The Homepage of RabbitMQ has a good documentation so take a look at it \
+The Homepage of RabbitMQ has a good documentation about the functionality with graphics so take a look at it \
 [Documentation](https://www.rabbitmq.com/getstarted.html)

+### Websocket

+  In this project we used websocket for the Chat.
+Because websocket is used for a two-way connection between the client and the server(bi-directional).
+So client and Server can   send Messages beetwen each other.
+The connection will be open as long, as one of these two drops off. \
+ For this, we used the Javascript library Socket.io which is build for bi-directional communication between client and server.

 ### Authorization